teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

   - Learn how to make a visualisation
 time_estimation: 1H
 key_points:
-  - Galaxy has many tools for text analysis you can adapt for your needs.
+  - Galaxy has many tools for text analysis that you can adapt for your needs.
 tags:
 - text mining
 contributions: